MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/detect-anomalous-new-entity-fl.md

 * `anomalyExplainability`: textual wrapper for generated anomaly and its explanation.
 * `anomalyState`: bag of existing entities on scope with their first seen times.

+Running this function on user per account with default parameters gets a previously unseen and anomalous user ('H4ck3r') with high anomaly score of 0.9969, meaning that this is very unexpected (due to samll numbers of existing users in training period).

+When we run the function with default parameters on deviceId as entity, we won't see an anomaly, due to large number of existing devices which makes it expected.
+However, if we lower the parameter anomalyScoreThresh to 0.0001 and raise the parameter to maxEntitiesThresh to 10000, we will effectively decrease precision in favor of recall, and detect an anomaly (with a very low anomaly score) on device 'abcdefghijklmnoprtuvwxyz012345678'.

-The output surfaces the anomalous entities together with fields that explain it in standardized format.
-These fields are useful for investigating the anomaly and for running anomalous entity detection on several entities, or running other algorithms together.
+The output shows the anomalous entities together with fields that explain it in standardized format.
+These fields are useful for investigating the anomaly and for running anomalous entity detection on several entities or running other algorithms together.

+The suggest usage in cybersecurity context is running the function on meaningful entities - such as usernames or IP addresses - per meaningful scopes - such as subscription on accounts.
+A detected anomalous new entity means that its appearance is not expected on the scope, and might be suspicious.